aldandifr/SQL_query_wtih_pandas/README.md

-# SQL Query wtih Pandas Library
+# SQL Query With Pandas Library
 Business Knowledge &amp; Advanced SQL Query with pandas. `(the same as sql in general)` from (google colab)